+Stakeholder group

+Engagement activities

+Stakeholder group

+Engagement activities

+Communities

-Stakeholder group Engagement activities Issues raised in 2024 Stakeholder group Engagement activities Issues raised in 2024 Communities Communities of (a) produce the smallest environmental footprint possible and (b) understand the needs and expectations of our local communities.
+We recognise our social commitments to (a) produce the smallest environmental footprint possible and (b) understand the needs and expectations of our local communities.
 Through close collaboration, we implement sustainable development programmes in our areas of operations.

-We adopt a varied approach to engaging with local communities including: Direct interaction with local authorities and residents.
-During the year, the Company launched a toll-free telephone number and an email address for use by communities close to the Mara Rosa mine site; Our Permanent Information Offices (PIOs) at Pallancata, Inmaculada, and Perito Moreno (the town closest to the San Jose mine site) and town hall meetings; Participation in formal roundtables with the participation of community representatives and national authorities; The holding of collaborative events on a range of themes of local interest which, in Brazil, included workshops on cancer prevention and environmental conservation; and The implementation of local purchasing and hiring protocols.
-Environmental issues; Local hiring and purchasing; Provision of scholarships for primary, secondary, and technical education; The development of programmes for socio- economic development in local communities surrounding the San Jose mine site, aiming to provide career development opportunities through technical and professional training; The impact of proposed projects on the local area; The Company's sustainability commitments; and Infrastructure projects.
-Government/ Acgulators It is our aim to maintain a constructive relationship and open dialogue with the various governmental authorities we interact with in each of the countries where we operate.
+We adopt a varied approach to engaging with local communities including:

+- Direct interaction with local authorities and residents.
+During the year, the Company launched a toll-free telephone number and an email address for use by communities close to the Mara Rosa mine site: - Our Permanent Information Offices (PIOs) at Pallancata.
+Inmaculada, and Perito Moreno (the town closest to the San Jose mine site) and town hall meetings; - Participation in formal roundtables with the participation of community representatives and national authorities: - The holding of collaborative events on a range of themes of local interest which, in Brazil, included workshops on cancer prevention and environmental conservation; and - The implementation of local purchasing and hiring protocols.

+- Environmental issues; - Local hiring and purchasing; - Provision of scholarships for primary, secondary, and technical education; - The development of programmes for socioeconomic development in local communities surrounding the San Jose mine site, aiming to provide career development opportunities through technical and professional training; - The impact of proposed projects on the local area; - The Company's sustainability commitments; and - Infrastructure projects.

+Government/ Regulators

+It is our aim to maintain a constructive relationship and open dialogue with the various governmental authorities we interact with in each of the countries where we operate.

 The Vice President of Legal & Public Affairs oversees regular interaction with relevant authorities and regulators in Peru, both at a Company level but also through the National Mining Association.
 Various teams also regularly interact with public officials and regulators as part of their operational functions.

 The equivalent role in our Argentinian joint venture is undertaken by the President, General Manager, and General Counsel.
 The Company also actively participates in the National Mining Association.

 In Brazil, the General Manager and General Counsel lead engagement activities with governmental authorities.

 The Company Secretary is responsible for engaging with authorities in the UK resulting from the Company's London listing and reporting in line with regulatory requirements.

-Permitting; Health, safety, and environmental performance and compliance; Climate Change reporting; Contribution to regional development such as through local job creation and investment in social programmes/ infrastructure; and Enhancements to financial reporting disclosures.
+- Permitting; - Health, safety, and environmental performance and compliance; - Climate Change reporting; - Contribution to regional development such as through local job creation and investment in social programmes/ infrastructure; and - Enhancements to financial reporting disclosures.

-SERVING OUR COMMUNITIES PROTECTING THE ENVIRONMENT ENSURING HEALTH AND SAFETY EMPOWERING OUR PEOPLE ENSURING WE ARE A RESPONSIBLE BUSINESS APPENDIX